uidbz/tie/README.md

 * tie-download can download files and directories from a tie-fileserver

 Packages:
-* tiedb is a triplestore.
+* tiedb is an in-memory triplestore.
 * client can talk with a tie-daemon
 * io/getlib can download files from a tie-fileserver
 * io/putlib can upload files to a tie-fileserver